-Assemblywoman Vainieri Huttle is dedicated to advocating for the aging community and their families to ensure that all New Jersey residents have the ability to age with dignity and respect.
+Assemblywoman Vainieri Huttle is dedicated to advocating for the aging community and their families to ensure that all New Jersey residents have the ability to age with dignity and respect, she is also recognized as one of New Jersey's foremost champions for women's and LGBTQ rights.

 Ms. Vainieri Huttle has sponsored several landmark laws including the Anti-Bullying Bill of Rights, the Human Trafficking Prevention, Protection, and Treatment Act, and the Stephen Komninos’ Bill to protect individuals with developmental disabilities from abuse.
 She has also led efforts to reform the Port Authority of New York and New Jersey and has been at the forefront of promoting LGBTQ and women's rights.
 Most recently, Assemblywoman Vainieri Huttle authored several pieces of legislation to overhaul New Jersey's long-term care system, ensuring that the State and our long-term care facilities are prepared for public health emergencies.
 In addition, Assemblywoman Vainieri Huttle is currently working on legislation to better protect and support sexual assault survivors as well as legislation to expand access to reproductive healthcare services in New Jersey.